Brikaa/cpl-js-generic-research/report.md

 ## Built-in examples

-Many built-in functions accept other functions as parameters such as the map function, forEach and filter.
+Many built-in functions accept other functions as parameters such as the map, forEach and filter.

-# Unbounded polymorphism due to coercion and implicit dynamic typing
+# Unbounded polymorphism

 ## Why it works

 When accessing an object's property, the object is searched for this property at runtime.
-This helps us create object abstractions that can be specialized by different concrete objects having certain properties at different points in time.
+This helps in creating object abstractions that can be specialized by different concrete objects having certain properties at different points in time.

-## How it works
+## How it is done

 If there is an object abstraction (variable, function parameter, etc) and a piece of code accesses a certain property in this abstraction,